balthazar-space/Balthazar-Keyboard-QMK-FW/README.md

 balthazar_default.hex is a compiled default keymap version.
 It is for caterina bootloader ATmega 32u4 chips taken from Chinese Sparkfun Pro Micro clones.

-At this point only the default keymap is tested: no touchpad, no oled display, etc.
+At this point only the default keymap is tested: (no touchpad-trackball support no OLED display yet) also the security module is in testing phase.